dinhtungdu/dinhtungdu.github.io/_posts/2018-12-19-wordpress-comment-type.md

 title: WordPress Comment Type
 ---

-This blog is my thought on the WordPress Comment type, not a code snippet as usual.

-##IMO, the comment system of WordPress is underused.
+## The comment system of WordPress is underused.

 Look at the `get_comments` function; you will notice an argument named `comment_type`.
 By default, WordPress has three comment types: comment, pingback, and trackback.
 We don't have any official way to add `comment_type`.

 There are many possibilities for comment_type to be useful: